 Larger kitchens have more counter space to play with patterns, textures, and colors.
 Embrace the opportunity to showcase two captivating designs like Brittanicca and Roxwell, with complementary cream and gray tones and powerful movement.
 The bold patterns of these two designs work in tandem with: Brittanicca’s marbled veining and Roxwell’s wave-like movement.

 Depending on the size of your kitchen, a double island layout may help you optimize your space in style.
 In this kitchen, the Brittanicca island serves as a prep space, while the Roxwell island is designed for casual dining.
 Roxwell’s shimmer is accentuated with metallic hardware and lighting.
-A Brittanicca fireplace in the living room bookends the open space and extends Cambria’s luxury design throughout the home.
+A Brittanicca fireplace in the living room bookends the open space and extends Cambria’s stunning design beauty throughout the home.

 See another double island look with a warmer palette in this two-tone kitchen featuring Brittanicca Gold™ and White Cliff™.